From environmental science to photography - but always focused on the built environment.

 01. I speak your language (and know where north is).

 I understand HRV systems, thermal bridging, and why you get excited about airtightness results.
 I know that north-facing windows aren't just "nice light" - they're strategic design decisions.
-When I photograph your high performance building, I'm not just capturing pretty rooms, I'm documenting performance that matters.
+I understand that performance doesn’t stop at the building envelope.
+It extends into landscapes, water systems, and the way projects work with living systems over time.
+When I photograph your high-performance building or nature-positive project, I’m not just capturing pretty rooms or gardens - I’m documenting performance that matters.

 02. Anyone can take a photo.
 Not everyone shares your values.

 Yes, everyone has a camera now (and soon AI will too).
 But here's what technology can't replicate: genuine alignment with your mission.
-I only work with architects, builders, and designers creating genuinely sustainable buildings.
+I only work with architects, designers and builders creating genuinely sustainable projects.
 If you're designing for people and planet, we're already speaking the same language.

 03. I'm Australia's only Certified B Corp photographer.